 3. The Clockwise Circular Massage

-How to perform the clockwise circular massage:
+To perform the clockwise circular massage :

 - Continue for 3-5 minutes.